The copyright page of your book is an essential element you should include when you publish a new book or ebook.

 In these three lines, you have all the information that is necessary to protect your work.

-You can also apply for registered copyright.
+You can also apply for a registered copyright.
 It is not a requirement, and very few self-publishers need to do it.
 But it’s an option you can consider.

-Details you should add to a copyright page
+Details you should include

 A disclaimer is worth considering because it helps protect you legally from any possible libel actions.